“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 When sexual perversion seeps into the church it becomes a scandal.
 The flesh is just as foul in the Christian as in the non-Christian.
 If a Christian is not aware of this deadly tendency to sin, he may get caught off guard.
 Someone in whom he places his confidence might snare him.

 People who commit sin often say, “Well, I could not help myself.”
-J. Vernon McGee tells the story of the little boy who was caught with his hand in the cookie jar.
+J. Vernon McGee tells the story of a little boy who was caught with his hand in the cookie jar.
 When his mother asked him what he was doing he said, “I am fighting temptation.”
 That is not the place to fight temptation.

 God assumes that we can conquer compulsive sins.
 He expects us to execute them.